-The procedures selected depend on our judgment, including the assessment of the risks that the Performance Report is not properly prepared and fairly presented, in all material respects, in accordance with the Criteria, whether due to fraud or error.
+The nature, timing and extent of procedures performed depends on our professional judgment, including an assessment of the risks that the Performance Report is not properly prepared and fairly presented, in all material respects, in accordance with the Criteria, whether due to fraud or error.
 In making those risk assessments, we have considered internal control relevant to the preparation and presentation of the Performance Report in order to design assurance procedures that are appropriate in the circumstances, but not for the purposes of expressing a conclusion as to the effectiveness of the PGT's internal control over the preparation and presentation of the Performance Report.